-Objective 3: Students will acquire the awareness, knowledge, and skill that will enable them to provide culturally competent counseling services to clients from a diversity backgrounds.
+Objective 3: Students will acquire the awareness, knowledge, and skill that will enable them to provide culturally competent counseling services to clients from diverse backgrounds.
+Competencies Expected for these Objectives:

 Competency 3: To accomplish Objective 3, students will:

 - 1. Demonstrate awareness of cultural and diversity issues (defined broadly) that influence the professional practice of psychology. - 2.
 Demonstrate foundational knowledge in the areas of multicultural counseling and human diversity. - 3.
 Demonstrate applied skill in providing professional counseling services to clients from a diversity of backgrounds.